murkl/arch-os/iso/README.md

   and a second run picks up where the first left off. `/etc/motd` and `/etc/issue` say so, and so does the installer on its way out
 - Plymouth bootsplash with the Arch OS theme
-- Nord palette and a console font loaded on tty1, so the installer looks like itself on a bare VT — a console font holds at most 512 glyphs, and the interface draws itself out of what one is guaranteed to have
+- Nord palette and a console font, put on by the `installer` script itself and so by every start of it, so the installer looks like itself on a bare VT — a console font holds at most 512 glyphs, and the interface draws itself out of what one is guaranteed to have
 - Networking left exactly as the Arch ISO ships it (iwd, systemd-networkd);
   the installer's own preflight check says to use `iwctl` if there is none
 - UEFI only, squashfs/zstd